 By contrast, Amazon is struggling to unload the Fire Phone, which you can get for free (with carrier contract) without ever leaving your home.
 While Amazon is extremely well-respected in ecommerce, when it comes to smartphones, their brand has a long way to go — and perhaps millions more in “effective” advertising — before they can rival Apple.

 Samsung is losing out to both Apple at the premium level, and to Chinese brands on the discount level.
 What does that say about their brand?
 Samsung spent $14 billion on advertising worldwide in 2013 (“the biggest marketing budget in history”), and $363 million on U.S. phone ads alone ($12 million more than Apple spent on its phone ads).
 Yet when it comes to branding, Samsung’s ads are anything but effective.

 It takes all 3 B’s to measure effectiveness…

 I teach my students to evaluate marketing based on 3 B’s:

 - BRAND: How does a campaign shape a company’s overall reputation and value?

-Unfortunately, despite what legends like Ogilvy have discovered and shared for years with proven results, too many modern marketers emphasize Buzz, even though it’s the least important of the 3 B’s.
-At the least Buzz does measure reach, which can help shape Brand and Behavior.
-Ace Metrix only surveyed consumer sentiment, not actual real-world popularity.
+Unfortunately, despite what legends like Ogilvy have preached for years with proven results, too many modern marketers emphasize Buzz, even though it’s the least important of the 3 B’s.
+At the least Buzz measures reach, which can help shape Brand and Behavior.
+Ace Metrix surveyed consumer sentiment only, not real-world popularity.

-In sum, Ace Metrix measured a bit of short-term Brand impact, one aspect of Buzz, and no Behavior whatsoever.
+In sum, Ace Metrix measured a little short-term Brand impact, one aspect of Buzz, and no Behavior whatsoever.
 They neglected critical factors like reach, recall, and that dreaded word, sales.
 This study of what’s effective in advertising was defective from the start.